Get Help Today(877) 648-4288

 If addiction occurs, tapering is practiced to reduce the withdrawal side effects.
 If someone stops “cold turkey,” which is never recommended, they can experience:

 Valium is meant to last a short period of time (less than 4 months), and its medical purposes can wear off, making the drug unable to treat the same symptoms it once could.
-Instead of stopping the medicine altogether, many up doses in fear their symptoms will return, leading to dependence and an addiction.
+Instead of stopping the medicine altogether, many people take larger doses in fear their symptoms will return, leading to dependence and an addiction.

 Help is out there